How to Bathe Your Cat Without the Drama

 • Brush thoroughly: Remove tangles and loose fur.
 Mats get worse when wet!

-• Trim nails carefully: Just the tips — for your protection.
+• Trim nails carefully: Just the tips — for your protection and theirs.

 • Gather supplies: